OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 Disclaimer

-This calculator provides an estimate based on the standard Section 10(10AA) exemption rules for FY 2025-26.
+This calculator provides estimates based on the standard Section 10(10AA) exemption rules for FY 2025-26.
 Actual exemption may vary based on specific employer policies, employment agreements, and individual circumstances.
-For employees receiving leave encashment from multiple employers, the aggregate limit of Rs 25 lakh applies.
-Consult a qualified Chartered Accountant for personalized advice.
+For employees receiving leave encashment from multiple employers, the aggregate lifetime limit of Rs 25 lakh applies.
+Consult a qualified Chartered Accountant for personalised advice on leave encashment taxation, especially in cases involving VRS, multiple employers, or mid-year retirement.

 Frequently Asked Questions